 Diversity is a key disposition for emerging teachers and educational leaders, and our department defines it broadly to include socioeconomic, gender, cultural, racial, ethnic, sexual preference, religious, learning ability and learning style differences.
-The department provides opportunities for teacher candidates to experience, appreciate, and embrace diversity in all its complexity through classroom activities, field experiences, and extra-curricular programs and events.
+The department provides opportunities for teacher candidates to experience, appreciate, and embrace diversity in all its complexities through classroom activities, field experiences, and extra-curricular programs, and events.
 In order to ensure that our candidates develop a broad perspective of how diversity affects education, the department has developed the following goals:

 Goal 1: To ensure that candidates develop the knowledge, skills, and dispositions to understand diversity and the needs of diverse student populations;

 Goal 2: To ensure that candidates develop the knowledge, skills, and dispositions to use pedagogical approaches that successfully address the needs of all P-12 learners;

 Goal 3: To ensure that candidates have experiences with faculty, staff, partnership teachers and teacher candidates from diverse backgrounds;

 Goal 4: To ensure that candidates have experiences with students from diverse backgrounds and students with exceptionalities;

 Goal 5: To improve recruitment and retention of diverse candidates;